jjnurminen/hpimon/README.md

 ## Issues

-The CPU usage seems extremely high at least according to top, due to the matrix multiplications.
+The CPU usage seems extremely high at least according to top.
+Seems to be due to the matrix computations.
 Not sure if it's a real issue.

 The SNR limits are somewhat arbitrary.
 Effects of different SNR on e.g. MaxFilter should be investigated more carefully.